Introduction to local marketing

 This local marketing strategy is a great way to build brand awareness, keep in contact with people who might not be your customers yet, and provide offers to entice people to do business with you.

-Direct mail involves sending mail to people in a specific area.
-You’ve probably received this form of marketing at your own home in the form of coupons, new business openings, and restaurant menus.
+Direct mail is a form of direct marketing that involves sending mail to people in a specific area.
+You’ve probably received this type of marketing at your own home in the form of coupons, new business openings, and restaurant menus.

 You can send direct mail to certain ZIP codes, making it an excellent local marketing strategy.
 It’s also fairly cost-effective, easy to track with the use of coupon codes, tracking URLs, and tracking phone numbers, and can help boost awareness for your business.